deepskystacker/DSS/Installers/README.txt

 7. Bug fix: Custom rectangle produces a partly empty stacking result when the SIMD acceleration is turned ON.

-8. Automatic threshold for star detection (default) and better image quality indication (Mean Quality) which is the mean star quality.
+8. Automatic threshold for star detection (default) and better image quality indication (Mean Quality) which is the mean star quality as compared to the score which was the sum of all star qualities and depended on the number of stars as well as their quality.

-   The determined threshold will be in the range 0.05% and 100%, the target number of stars is ~50.
+   The threshold will be in the range 0.05% and 100%, and the target number of stars is ~50.

-9. The new Mean Quality is primarily based on the average circularity ("roundness") of the stars in the image.
-It is now largly independent of the number of detected stars.
+   The new Mean Quality is primarily based on the average circularity ("roundness") of the stars in the image.
+It is largly independent of the number of detected stars.

-10. The background level, to which the star detection threshold is referring, is now calculated localy per 250x250 pixel square rather than globally over the entire image.
+   The background level, to which the star detection threshold is referring, is now calculated localy per 250x250 pixel square rather than globally over the entire image.
-    This compensates background illumination gradients.
+   This compensates for any background illumination gradients.

-11. All light frame sorting criteria have been switched to the new Mean Quality (e.g. for stacking the best x% light frames).
+   All light frame sorting criteria have been switched to the new Mean Quality (e.g. for stacking the best x% light frames).

-12. The first light frame to register will be either the first in the frame list, or the reference frame (if one was chosen).
+   The first light frame to register will be either the first in the frame list, or the reference frame (if one was chosen).
 If auto-threshold is used, the detected threshold of this light frame will serve as the basis for the threshold search of the following frames.

-	Make sure that the first registered light frame is not significantly darker then the other frames (brighter is no problem), otherwise the number of detected stars might be very high.
+   We suggest that you ensure that the first registered light frame is not significantly darker then the other frames (brighter is no problem), otherwise the number of detected stars might be very high.

-13. Bug fix: Computation of the final star centers has been corrected.
+9. Bug fix: Computation of the final star centers has been corrected.
 The old version was slightly biased towards left/up of the real center.

-14. Finish conversion of code to Qt - there should be no MFC stuff left.
+10. Finish conversion of code to Qt - there should be no MFC stuff left.

-15. Upgrade LibRaw to 0.23.1
+11. Upgrade LibRaw to 0.23.1

-16. Upgrade LibTIFF to 4.7.0
+12. Upgrade LibTIFF to 4.7.0

+13. Bug fix: Fix broken handling of Up-Arrow, Right-Arrow, Down-Arrow, Left-Arrow; Page-Up and Page-Down keys for the sliders of the gradient control.

 Welcome to DeepSkyStacker 5.1.6
 ===============================

 Only 64 bit versions of Windows 10 and later are supported in this release.

 This is primarily a bug fix release, but there are a few enhancements as well.
-It supercedes 5.1.6 which is withdrawn.

-Known problems:

-1. When the image exposure is less than 1ms and double-click to edit is used, if the user clicks away from the editor, then the exposure is set to zero.
-   This requires too much work to fix in this release, as we will need to implement our own edit control.

 Changes since the last release: